Shape-Adaptive Conditional Calibration for Conformal Prediction via Minimax Optimization

 Formally, we consider the following sample averaging approximation to the population objective function $\Psi(C,f)$ defined in \eqref{eq:obj_L2_penalty},

-We assume the set-valued function class $\fC$ is finite-dimensional, and defer the infinite-dimensional case to Appendix \ref{sec:infinite_set_class}.
-Suppose the weight function class $\gF$ is equipped with a norm $\|\cdot\|_{\gF}$, which measures the complexity of $\gF$.
-Accordingly, we output the empirical MOPI prediction set by solving the following minimax optimization problem:
+We assume the set-valued function class $\fC$ is finite-dimensional, and defer the infinite-dimensional case to Appendix D. Suppose the weight function class $\gF$ is equipped with a norm $\|\cdot\|_{\gF}$, which measures the complexity of $\gF$.
+Accordingly, we output the empirical MOPI prediction set by solving the minimax optimization:

 where $\gamma\ge 0$ acts as a regularization parameter when $\gF$ is an infinite-dimensional function class.
 We can simply set $\gamma = 0$ when $\gF$ is finite-dimensional.